martinpercu/Nextjs-16-Store/README.md

 className={styles.Hero}
 ```
 - Important Next.js 16 will use by default Sass. (nothing to do in the next.config.
 If you use Scss you must set it)
+- I have also a globals.sass.
+This would for globals styles (import in root layout "import '../sass/globals.sass'")